-As part of Parliament Week 2021, I will be hosting my sixth annual democracy challenge, sponsored by Cherwell District Council.
+As part of Parliament Week 2021, I will be hosting my seventh annual democracy challenge, sponsored by Cherwell District Council.
 This debating competition is always a lot of fun and something I look forward to.
 Despite last year’s challenge taking place virtually, all the teams did a brilliant job.
 I’m always impressed by local pupils’ awareness of issues and debating skills.
 I will be writing to all schools this month with further details and hope that lots of teams will take part.

 With schools returning in the coming days, all 16 and 17-year-olds in England have now been invited for a jab.
 It is important that teenagers come forward as soon as possible.
 Vaccination is still the best possible line of defence against coronavirus.
 I understand that safety precautions will still be in place inside schools this term to help manage the risks as best we can.
 As we learn to live with COVID, it is vital that we minimise disruption to young people’s education.

 I hope that the autumn term gets off to a great start and wish pupils, parents and teachers the very best.

 Earlier this month, the country moved to Step 4 in the roadmap which marked the start of a new phase of continued caution, managing the risks we are aware of and taking responsibility for our choices.